POAC Frequently Asked Questions

 How much can I claim?

-Refer to the claiming guide (in the information manual or www.poac.co.nz) which has been developed to assist in the claiming process.
+Refer to the claiming guide (www.poac.co.nz) which has been developed to assist in the claiming process.

 A set fee has been applied for some commonly used services.
 GP consultations can be claimed based on the individual practice normal fee for a casual patient.
 No GMS should be claimed for POAC visits.

-What can I claim if I have used POAC for access to radiology services?
+What can I claim if I have used POAC to access to radiology services?

-POAC will fund a GP review (within 24 hours) following the investigation to discuss results and management plan.
-For the majority of cases this would end the POAC episode.
-Ongoing GP consults revert back to standard primary care funding and the patient would be responsible for ongoing charges.
+POAC will fund a GP review (within 24 hours) following the investigation to discuss results and management plans.
+This would usually conclude the POAC episode and any ongoing care would revert to standard primary care funding and the patient would be responsible for ongoing charges.

 The radiology services will be invoiced to POAC directly.